 - Sleeping Bag

 - Pocket Size Survival Guide

 - Handheld Radio with Emergency Frequencies List

 It may go without saying, but all your fancy survival tools won’t do you much good if you don’t have a way to carry them.
 Therefore, the first survival tool on this list is a reliable backpack.
 Your backpack has a simple job; carry as much stuff as possible while still being comfortable.

 Here are some good criteria by which you can evaluate potential backpacks for your survival kit:

 - Empty Weight

 A bag like this is a good starting point in your search, and it will not break the bank like some from higher-end brands.
-The MOLLE attachment loops and extra side pockets will make it easier for you to organize the gear inside and allows for almost endless customization to fit your needs.
+The MOLLE attachment loops and extra side pockets will make organizing the gear inside easier and allow almost endless customization to fit your needs.

-There are certainly many situations in which a heavy-duty survival knife is infinitely more important than a backpack; a backpack is not going to help you defend yourself from hungry predators, help you build a shelter, or keep you from starving.
+There are certainly many situations in which a heavy-duty survival knife is infinitely more important than a backpack; a backpack will not help you defend yourself from hungry predators, help you build a shelter, or keep you from starving.

-A good knife is the cornerstone of any survivalist’s kit, and you have got a dizzying array of options when it comes time to choose one.
-In general, you have two choices: a fixed blade or folding blade.
+A good knife is the cornerstone of any survivalist’s kit, and you have a dizzying array of options when it comes time to choose one.
+Generally, you have two choices: a fixed blade or a folding blade.
 The table that follows shows some of the advantages and disadvantages of each type: